lakshmi96amz/quantum-fractality-3D-TI/README.md

 ## Requirements

-The code is written for a standard scientific Python environment, including:
+The code is written for a standard Julia environment.
-- Python ≥ 3.9
-- NumPy
-- Matplotlib

 Additional requirements, if any, are documented in the corresponding notebooks.